duckdb/duckdb_spatial/docs/functions.md

 ### ST_Dump

-_Dumps a geometry into a set of sub-geometries_
+_Dumps a geometry into a set of sub-geometries and their "path" in the original geometry._

 #### Signature